allenai/pdf-component-library/README.md

 This is a temporary repository for the PDF Component Library and what will probably become the "Hello World" template for Semantic Reader.
 This is a private repo intended mainly as an easy place to develop the components, and once the actual "library" takes shape and is in a place where we want to start publishing it, we can split that code into a new OSS repository for publishing to NPM with a clean git history.
 Same goes for the "Hello World" app--the Reader and supporting example UI can probably be moved to a new OSS repo for being the "Hello World" app that we publish to the world with a clean git history.

+## How to Run
+1. `cd /ui` (everything important is in here)
+2. `yarn install` (if you just cloned or added a new dependency)
+3. `yarn start`
+4. Point your browser at `http://0.0.0.0:3000`

+The docker-compose instruction below will fire up the whole stack and may not tell you about build errors accumulating in your changes.

 # The Original Skiff Readme

 Ahoy!
 Welcome to your new [skiff](https://github.com/allenai/skiff) template